domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Richard Feynman, American Physicist
 Don't obsess over the names or naming of things (i.e., pure memorization); rather, focus on understanding the thing itself and how it works to the best of your abilities.

+## Game Theory
+Tit for tat is the proven, most effective life strategy.

 ## Kurt Gödel, Logician
 This statement cannot be proved.